 From La Tomatina to the carnival of Tenerife, most of these events are very child-friendly and a great way to explore Spanish culture while having fun.

+Spain is one of the most kid-friendly places in Europe and is well worth a visit.
 Here are five amazing cultural events in Spain that are great to visit with kids!

 Top 5 Child-Friendly Must See Cultural Events in Spain